mr-ohman/logrel-mltt/README.txt

-This document will provide instructions how to browse the supplementary code, verify the code with Agda or how to make the links from the paper work.
+This document will provide instructions how to browse the supplementary code, verify the code with Agda and how to make the links from the paper work.

 =============